Exact Bayesian inference in spatio-temporal Cox processes driven by multivariate Gaussian processes: Model specification

 Parameter $\lambda_{t}^*$ ought to represent the supremum of the intensity function at time $t$.
-One extreme possibility is to assume $\lambda_{t}^* = \lambda^*$, which is a reasonable assumption in the case of purely spatial processes or processes whose maximum intensity is time invariant.
+One extreme possibility is to assume $\lambda_{t}^* = \lambda^*$, which is a reasonable assumption in the case processes whose maximum intensity is time invariant.
 In this case, a common choice for the prior distribution of $\lambda^*$ is $\mathcal{G}(\alpha_{\lambda},\beta_{\lambda})$ - a Gamma distribution.
 At the other extreme, unrelated parameters vary independently over time according to independent $\mathcal{G}(\alpha_{\lambda_t},\beta_{\lambda_t})$ prior distributions.
 In between them, models allow for temporal dependence between (successive) $\lambda_{t}^*$'s.
-One such formulation with attractive features is described in Section \ref{stmsec}.
+One such formulation with attractive features is briefly described in Section \ref{stmsec}.

-The Gaussian processes may represent a number of relevant model features such as the effect of covariates and/or spatio-temporal components such as the spatially-varying trend components or seasonality of the baseline intensity.
+The Gaussian processes may represent a number of relevant model features such as the effect of covariates and/or spatiotemporal components such as the spatially-varying trend components or seasonality of the baseline intensity.
 They may also be space and/or time invariant.
-One common example is the model with $p$ covariates:
+One common example is the model with $q$ covariates:

 This approach allows the use of extra prior information through covariates.
-The spatio-temporal variation of the effects is particularly relevant in applications where covariates present significant interaction with space and/or time.
+The spatiotemporal variation of the effects is particularly relevant in applications where covariates present significant interaction with space and/or time.
 Examples are provided in \citet{pinto}.

 The first advantage of the formulation in (\ref{gpif1})-(\ref{gpif4}) is that it allows exact simulation of data from the model which is the key to develop exact inference methods.
 Exact simulation of the model is based on a key result from Poisson processes called Poisson thinning.
 This is a variant of rejection sampling for point processes proposed by \citet{lewis} and is given in Algorithm 1 below:\\ \\{ }\\ \\ To simulate the process at additional times $t\in \mathcal{T}$, it is enough to perform the algorithm above for each $t$ and simulate the Gaussian process conditional on the points previously simulated.
 The idea of Poisson thinning is applied in related contexts by \citet{flavio2}.